Chart Color Schemes

 Population

-Population growth drivers in Klemzig are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Klemzig are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Klemzig's population is estimated at around 7,474 as of Nov 2025.
-From the 2021 Census figure of 6,713 people, this reflects an increase of 761 people (11.3%).
-AreaSearch validated this estimate using ERP data from June 2024 and new addresses since the Census date.
-The population density ratio is 2,977 persons per square kilometer, placing Klemzig in the upper quartile nationally.
-Klemzig's growth exceeded the state's (8.7%) and metropolitan area's, marking it as a growth leader.
-Overseas migration contributed approximately 74.0% of overall population gains recently.
+Based on ABS population updates and AreaSearch validation, Klemzig's population was estimated at 7,474 as of Feb 2026.
+This reflected an increase of 761 people since the 2021 Census, which reported a population of 6,713.
+The change was inferred from AreaSearch's resident population estimate of 6,982 following examination of ABS' June 2024 ERP data release and additional validated new addresses since the Census date.
+This resulted in a density ratio of 2,977 persons per square kilometer, placing Klemzig in the upper quartile nationally according to AreaSearch assessments.
+Klemzig's 11.3% growth since the 2021 census exceeded both state (9.0%) and Greater Adelaide figures, marking it as a regional growth leader.
+Overseas migration contributed approximately 74.0% of overall population gains during recent periods in the suburb.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, it adopts the SA State Government's Regional/LGA projections by age category from 2023 based on 2021 data, adjusting using weighted aggregation.
-By 2041, Klemzig is projected to increase by 951 persons, reflecting a gain of 7.0% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category were used, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation from LGA to SA2 levels.
+Considering projected demographic shifts, Klemzig is expected to grow by 959 persons to 2041, reflecting a gain of 7.1% over the 17 years according to aggregated SA2-level projections.

 Frequently Asked Questions - Population